How to Cancel Car Insurance

 The process for cancelling car insurance if you are senior is the same as the process for cancelling insurance if you are a younger driver.
 The basic steps to cancel your car insurance include notifying your insurance carrier or agent about your desire to cancel your policy, as well as filling out, signing and submitting a cancellation request form.
 There are different ways to go about how to cancel car insurance, but the most common methods of notifying an insurer and submitting a cancellation request are by fax or mail, in person or by phone.

 An over-the-phone request to cancel car insurance policy may not be sufficient in some cases, however, as signed documents may have to be submitted for an insurance carrier or agent to actively process the cancellation request.
-For more information on cancelling car insurance, download our free and comprehensive guide.

-After Cancelling Car Insurance
+What to Do After Canceling Your Car Insurance

 A seniors cancellation of vehicle insurance is only successful after a cancellation request form is submitted and the processed is completed.
 Thus, because guidelines for how to cancel car insurance policies vary across different companies, it is important for a senior to stay up to date with the process until it is completed.
 After an auto insurance cancellation is complete, seniors may be eligible to receive a prorated refund based on the number of days, weeks or months that were still left in the policy after it was terminated.
 However, the issuance of this rebate is at the discretion of each insurance provider, and the guidelines for drivers to obtain this refund may vary according to their insurance carriers.

 The last step to cancelling car insurance if you are senior is to notify your state’s Department of Motor Vehicles (DMV) of your insurance cancellation.
 DMVs in certain states and counties may have additional requirements for a driver who has cancelled an auto policy in order to ensure that uninsured vehicles will not be driven.
-Learn more about this process through our free in-depth guide.